besovadevka/besovadevka-basic-nodejs-2021Q2/caesar-cipher-cli-tool/README.md

-# Welcome to Caesar Cipher!
+# Welcome to Caesar Cipher CLI!
 ## The CLI Tool for encode or decode you messages.
+&nbsp;
+> ### "The die is cast!"

+#### Gaius Julius Caesar — Roman statesman and politician, general, writer.
+&nbsp;

 To check this CLI tool you need:

 1. Clone or fork this repository
 1.1 To clone write in terminal: